 6 Signs You Have Poor Circulation

-Is a heart attack or stroke in your future?
-If your blood flow is restricted, you’re at greater risk.
-Watch for these stealthy symptoms.
+If your blood flow is restricted, you’re at greater risk for heart attack or stroke.
+Watch for these signs and symptoms.

 You probably don’t spend a lot of time thinking about your circulatory system.
 And when everything is working properly, you don’t need to.
 Blood flows freely and efficiently throughout your body, carrying oxygen as well as infection-fighting white blood cells, nutrients, and hormones.
 But when you have poor circulation, it’s a different story.